 Exploration & Preparation:

-- Attend a Study Abroad Info Session, which are held every Tuesday and Wednesday during the Fall/Spring semesters from 3:00-3:50pm via Zoom, please RSVP here to attend.
+- Attend a Study Abroad Info Session, which are held every Tuesday and Wednesday during the Fall/Spring semesters from 3:00 – 3:50 pm in the UF International Center Small Conference Room.
 If you are unable to attend one of our live info sessions, you can watch our virtual info session presentation via Youtube.
 All students MUST attend this session before meeting with a Study Abroad Advisor.

-- Visit our Study Abroad Peer Advisors virtually, on their Facebook page, from 11 AM to 2 PM every day to learn more about studying abroad from a peer’s perspective.
+- Visit our Study Abroad Peer Advisors in person, at the University of Florida International Center, from 10:00 am – 2:00 pm every day to learn more about studying abroad from a peer’s perspective.

 - Search for Study Abroad Programs online.
 You can filter your search by country, region, term, and more!
 Keep in mind that each program and term has different application deadlines, so make sure you are planning ahead.

 - If you don’t already have a passport, apply for one now through UF Mail & Document Services!
-Please note that due to COVID-19, passport processing times are delayed.
-We strongly advise you to apply for or renew your passport as soon as you know you'd like to study abroad, as the U.S. Department of State has suspended expedited processing during the pandemic.
+Please note that due to COVID-19, passport processing times may be delayed.
+We strongly advise you to apply for or renew your passport as soon as you know you'd like to study abroad.
 If you do have a passport, verify that it is valid until at least six months after your planned return date to the U.S.

 Logistics & Program Selection: